diku-dk/futhark-pldi17/README.md

 an attempt to alleviate the situation, we have put effort into documenting the dependencies and creating workarounds for disabling parts of the infrastructure.
 Please read this document carefully or you are likely to have a bad time.
-Some Unix knowhow is likely necessary to follow these instructions.
+This infrastructure works only on Linux, and Some Linux knowhow is likely necessary to follow these instructions.

 The main interface to the infrastructure is `make`.
 The makefile contains various targets for running sub-parts of the infrastructure,